 A travel van is about freedom and adventure.
 Because that’s really what Alaska travel is all about: The independence to explore and discover and experience this incredible landscape for yourself.
 That’s hard to find when you’re worried about how much it will cost you.

-And that’s just what camper van travel is all about, too!
-So if cost is a determining factor in your decision to travel to and in Alaska, renting a travel van is clearly the best choice.
-We can’t make Alaska itself cheaper, but we can offset the costs a little.
-Rent a travel van, and you’ll have more money left to spend on the important things—the experiences, the memories, the things that are worth so much more than they cost.
+Save on Alaska travel from the beginning of your trip.
+We can’t make Alaska itself less expensive, but we can offset the costs quite a bit.
+Rent a van or SUV, and you’ll have more money left to spend on the important things—the experiences, the memories, the things that are worth so much more than they cost.